 However, this is far from the truth—there are many negligent motorist behaviors that can contribute to a collision, including the following.

-When you hire a Chicago personal injury lawyer from Duncan Law Group, you can trust that your case is in the right hands.
-Our firm has recovered tens of millions of dollars on behalf of past clients, and we are prepared to do the same for you.
-Not only has our lead motorcycle accident attorney been named to the Super Lawyers® list for four years running, but he has even been named to The National Trial Lawyers: Top 40 Under 40.
+When you hire a Chicago motorcycle crash lawyer from Duncan Law Group, you can trust that your case is in the right hands.
+Our law firm has recovered tens of millions of dollars on behalf of past clients, and we are prepared to do the same for you.
+Not only has our lead accident attorney in Chicago been named to the Super Lawyers® list for four years running, but he has even been named to The National Trial Lawyers: Top 40 Under 40.

-When you call on our firm to handle your motorcycle accident claim, you will also benefit from a decade of legal experience.
-Let our Chicago motorcycle accident lawyers help you.
+When you call on our Chicago law firm to handle your motorcycle accident claim or wrongful death claim, you will also benefit from a decade of legal experience.
+Let a Chicago motorcycle accident lawyer help you.
 Get started today by calling (312) 202-3283 and taking advantage of our free case evaluation!